-Whether you opt for Money Market Accounts, CDs or both, you’ll find that Discover offers the interest rates, flexibility and added features you need for managing your assets.
-Discover’s CDs, for example, feature great rates with guaranteed returns, flexible terms and the opportunity to transfer interest to another Discover deposit account.
-With a Discover Money Market Account, you’ll enjoy competitive returns with easy access to your cash1.
+Discover’s CDs, for example, feature great rates with predictable returns, flexible terms and the opportunity to transfer interest to another Discover deposit account.
+With a Discover Money Market Account, you can enjoy competitive returns with regular access to your cash.1

-- Added features.
-Money Market Accounts may offer conveniences such as check writing, access to an automated teller machine (ATM) and others.
-CDs, in contrast, do not offer these features because your money is deposited for the term of the account.
-With Discover’s Money Market Account, you can access your funds by check, debit card, online or ATM (subject to certain monthly transaction limits1).
-You can even arrange for free online money transfers and bill pay from your account.
-You can also make automatic transfers to your account from a checking or savings account.
+Money market: Money market accounts may offer benefits like checkwriting and access to an ATM.
+With Discover’s Money Market Account, for example, you can access your funds online or by check, debit card or ATM (subject to certain monthly transaction limits).1 You can even arrange for no-fee online money transfers and bill pay from your account.
+You can also make automatic transfers to your money market account from a checking or savings account.

 - Is there a minimum balance requirement?